upenndigitalscholarship/printing-in-prisons/blog/osika.md

     <figure style="text-align: center;">
       <img src="/assets/img/marvel2.jpg" alt="This is an image of <em>The Umpire</em> newspaper containing the article 'A Novel Parole Method' by William Marvel." style="width: 70%; margin: auto;">
       <figcaption>This page of <em>The Umpire</em>, from volume 5, issue 13 published on March 29th, 1916, contains the article "A Novel Parole Method" written by William Marvel (B7542).
-The prison record for prisoner B7542 contains detailed information on William Marvel, current as of his final term of imprisonment at Eastern State</figcaption>
+The prison record for prisoner B7542 contains detailed information on William Marvel, current as of his final term of imprisonment at Eastern State. </figcaption>
     </figure>